-65 claims in Spain have been filed against Deutsche Bank by claimants with mortgage loans held by banks and other financial institutions for damages resulting from alleged collusive behaviour by Deutsche Bank following the European Commission's Decision.
-Of the 65 claims, court proceedings with respect to 45 claims have commenced.
-The total value of current claims is approximately € 1,013,000, with the potential for more claims.
+68 claims in Spain have been filed against Deutsche Bank by claimants with mortgage loans held by banks and other financial institutions for damages resulting from alleged collusive behaviour by Deutsche Bank following the European Commission's Decision.
+Of the 68 claims, court proceedings with respect to 48 claims have commenced.
+The total value of current claims is approximately € 1,069,034, with the potential for more claims.
 There have been a number of hearings since 1 March 2021.
-The first decision was handed down on 22 July 2021 and found against Deutsche Bank in part, but awarded only approximately 10% of the amount claimed.
-Deutsche Bank is considering whether to appeal.
+11 judgments have been handed down, 5 partially upheld the claims but reduced damages to 10% of the amount claimed.
+6 judgments dismissed the damages claims entirely.
+9 of the 11 judgments applied the EU Damages Directive, meaning that the claims are not time barred - Deutsche Bank is appealing this finding in all 9 judgments.